Home in Canvas

 Everyone who enters a course room in Canvas is directed to “Home” for the course.
 Therefore it is important to reflect over how the course is perceived, based on the introduction you have set as the Home page.

-The KTH Course room template has the Home page set to a welcome page with instructions for you as a teacher.
+The KTH Course room template has the Home page set to an example of a welcome page with short instructions for you as a teacher.
 We recommend that you edit the welcoming page so that it contains:

 - A message welcoming the students to the course